Hao Chunrong: Career

-Corruption allegations
+Corruption

 On 30 March 2022, she was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 She was expelled from the party for corruption and bribery.
 She has been referred to the Procuratorate for criminal investigation and prosecution.
 Her colleague Wang Dawei was sacked for corruption on March 1.
 On September 1, she was expelled from the CCP and removed from public office.

-The Taipei Times reported Han's expulsion as an example of factionalism within the CCP.
+Sentence

+On May 30, 2023, the Intermediate People's Court of Dalian, Liaoning sentenced Hao to 12 years in prison for bribery.
+Moreover, Hao was fined 2 million yuan ($282,646).
+Hao's embezzled funds and assets were confiscated and turned over to the state treasury.

+Hao had taken illegal bribes worth 18.83 million yuan ($2.66 million) in property.
+From 1999 to 2021, she abused her power in land allocation, project contracts, undue favoritism to companies and individuals, and job promotions and adjustments.

+Given that Hao admitted her crimes, disclosed unknown details to help investigators, pleaded guilty, fully returned her illegally gained assets, the court showed leniency and gave Hao a lighter punishment than what she could have received.